-Similar to previous years superimposition rates were the lowest in upstream reaches and progressively increased downstream (Table 8; Figure 12).
-None of the spring Chinook Salmon redds were superimposed in reach 1(the most upstream reach) and only 7% were superimposed on in reach 2 (Table 8).
-Further downstream, in reaches 3 and 4, superimposition rates were 21% and 22%, respectively.
-The highest superimposition rate was 70% in reach 5, the most downstream reach that spring Chinook Salmon surveys were conducted or that spring Chinook are known to spawn.
-In 2016 the total superimposition rate was 15.6% and increased slightly by 1.7% compared to 2015 (Table 9).
-On average 19% (2013-2016) of spring Chinook Salmon redds are superimposed upon with the majority of superimposition (94% on average) attributed to natural-origin summer Chinook Salmon returning to the upper Entiat watershed where spring Chinook Salmon spawn.
-The 2016 level of superimposition attributed to Entiat NFH-origin summer Chinook Salmon (7% hatchery-origin for reaches 1-5 of which 86% of the hatchery-origin attributed to Entiat NFH) decreased from 1.4% to 0.9% as compared to the 2015 values.
+Similar to previous years, superimposition rates were the lowest in upstream reaches and progressively increased downstream (Table 8).
+None of the spring Chinook Salmon redds were superimposed in reach 1(the most upstream reach) and only 8% were superimposed on in reach 2 (Table 8).
+Further downstream, in reaches 3 and 4, superimposition rates were 13% and 21%, respectively.
+In 2017 the total superimposition rate was 9.5% and decreased by 6.1% compared to 2016 (Table 9).
+On average 17% (2013-2017) of spring Chinook Salmon redds are superimposed upon with the majority of superimposition (87% on average) attributed to natural-origin summer Chinook Salmon returning to the upper Entiat watershed where spring Chinook Salmon (13% hatchery-origin for reaches 1-5 of which 77% were from Entiat NFH) was 0.95% and similar to 2016.